Additional Medicare Tax Information for Employers

-The Tax Relief for Americans Act of 2013, signed into law on January 2, 2013, included a provision to increase the employee portion of Medicare taxes for higher-income individuals, both employees and self-employed business owners.
 The additional tax rate is 0.9% of employee income.
 Employers do not have to contribute to this additional tax.
-The additional Medicare tax is effective for income over a specific level, depending on the individual's federal income tax filing status.
+The additional Medicare tax is effective for incomes over a threshold level, depending on the individual's federal income tax filing status.

 The additional Medicare tax rate of 0.9% is applied to combined employment income and self-employment income above these levels: